If I was green I would die

-French born orphin Martin Fugate settled in the small riverside town called Troublesome Creek, Kentucky, USA around 1820.
-On declaring himself a bonafide suiter, Martin met, and began courting, a local fair-skinned human named Elizabeth Smith.
-They had quite a lovely flirtation, pottering along riverbanks, ending sentences with "Oh!
-I never!" which eventually lead to marriage.
+In 1820, French born orphan Martin Fugate settled in the small riverside town of Troublesome Creek.
+Upon declaring himself a bonafide suiter, Martin met and began courting, a local fair-skinned human named Elizabeth Smith.
+They had quite a lovely flirtation, pottering along riverbanks and ending sentences with "Oh!
+I never!", which would eventually lead to their marriage.

-Once consummation was out of the way, the two enjoyed several months of gleeful pantsing before Elizabeth fell pregnant.
-When their son Zachariah was born Martin realised his darling Elizabeth had been hiding a moderately dark secret in her loins...
+With consummation out of the way, the two enjoyed several months of gleeful pantsing before Elizabeth fell pregnant.
+When their son Zachariah was born however, Martin realised that his darling Elizabeth had been hiding a moderately dark secret in her loins...

-The family couldn't avoid drawing the attention of researchers, curious strangers, yelling drunkards and petrified children.
-Then came Madison Carwein, a Kentucky based Hematologist who tracked down the 'blue hill people of Troublesome Creek', having been thrilled by rumours of their existence.
-Long story short, Carwein teamed up with a medical nurse, and fellow Blugate fascinatee named Ruth Pendergrass.
-The two studied the Blugates, testing blood samples and pondering over diagnosis and potential 'cure' for their blueness.
-The hue changed dramatically when Carwein and Pendergrass hypothesised: an injection of Methylene Blue would react with the Blugate's complexion, potentially turning their skin a more natural pink colour.
+The family couldn't help but draw the attention of a few researchers, curious strangers, yelling drunkards and petrified children.
+Then along came Madison Carwein, a Kentucky based Hematologist who, thrilled by the rumours of their existence, tracked down the 'blue hill people of Troublesome Creek'.
+Long story short, Carwein teamed up with a medical nurse, and fellow Blugate fascinatee Ruth Pendergrass.
+The two studied the children, testing blood samples and pondering over diagnosis and potential 'cure' for their blueness.
+The hue changed dramatically when Carwein and Pendergrass hypothesised that an injection of Methylene Blue would react with the Blugate's complexion, potentially turning their skin a more natural pink colour.

 The Blugate family line continued to grow, thrive and be invited to weddings by brides who already had something old, borrowed and new.